OneBusAway/onebusaway-android/BUILD.md

 ### Release builds

-To build a release build, you need to create a `gradle.properties` file that points to a `secure.properties` file, and a `secure.properties` file that points to your keystore and alias.
+To set up a release build, you need to create a `gradle.properties` file that points to a `secure.properties` file, and a `secure.properties` file that points to your keystore and alias.

 The `gradle.properties` file is located in the `onebusaway-android` directory and has the contents:
 ```